 Getting Started in the Elk Business

 Once you have defined your goals, set a budget and write a business plan.
 List the necessary expenditures.
 It is far better to do it right the first time, even if it means that you have to scale back and develop your operation in stages.
-High fences are expensive, a stock watering system must be thought out, a feed plan established, and remember to allocate money for operational expenses until you have a crop to sell.
-Above all, buy good animals.
-Your returns in the long run will be greater by starting with fewer good elk rather than lots of poor ones.
-I get many phone calls from people who have been in the business for a short time and want to upgrade to better stock as soon as they get rid of the ones with which they started.
+Eight foot fences are expensive, a stock watering system must be thought out, a feed plan established, and remember to allocate money for operational expenses until you have a crop to sell.
+There is a fair amount of used equipment, including fence, which can be found for sale from elk owners planning to retire.

 Ask for information from manufacturers and dealers of fencing supplies, handling facility components, hydraulic squeeze chutes, post pounders and elk-related products.
 Fence wire suppliers will give you specifications and recommendations on setting posts, corners and braces.
 Handling facility dealers will offer you pages of designs.
 Brochures on squeeze chutes and manual systems are readily available.
 All of this may seem overwhelming, but it will come together quickly when you see it in person.